DeepSeeBee/CbMaxObjects/README.md

 Look at CbChannelStrip\CChannelStrip.cs

 This is a sample Max Object called 'External' implemented using the C# Adapter's (base) classes.
 The code should be ovious at this state.

+## License

+Trust me, you don't wanna use the project in this state.
+It's the beta of all betas ;) When it's ready i will think of a license.
+In the meantime: CCC Attribution, Non commercial, no derivates, free to use for your private device testing.

+## Feature requests
+Are welcome.